A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Data Analysis

 To evaluate the performance of the proposed model, we employed several visual diagnostic tools.
-For Biporjoy, scatter plots in Figures-\ref{data_analysis_bip}(a) and (d) compare the observed and predicted wind and wave directions, respectively, highlighting the pointwise agreement between the two.
+For \textit{Biparjoy}, scatter plots in Figures-\ref{data_analysis_bip}(a) and (d) compare the observed and predicted wind and wave directions, respectively, highlighting the pointwise agreement between the two.
 The spoke plots in Figures-\ref{data_analysis_bip}(b) and (e) offer a circular representation where the outer ring denotes observed values and the inner ring represents model predictions, enabling an intuitive comparison of angular alignment.
-Additionally, Figures-\ref{data_analysis_bip}(c) and (f) showcase the newly introduced Circular Scatter Plot, which maps each observation onto a series of concentric circles indexed by time.
+Additionally, Figures-\ref{data_analysis_bip}(c) and (f) showcase the newly introduced Circular Scatter Plot, which maps each observation onto a series of concentric circles.
 This visualization allows for a clear assessment of both temporal progression and the directional fit of the model.
-A parallel analysis was conducted for Amphan.
+A parallel analysis was conducted for \textit{Amphan}.
 Scatter plots in Figures-\ref{data_analysis_amp}(a) and (d) again illustrate the agreement between observed and predicted directions for wind and wave data.
 The spoke plots in Figures-\ref{data_analysis_amp}(b) and (e) similarly provide a radial comparison of the two sets of values.
-Notably, the circular scatter plots in Figures-\ref{data_analysis_amp}(c) and (f) for Amphan reinforce the model’s effectiveness in capturing directional trends, even under the highly dynamic conditions of a super cyclonic storm.
+Notably, the circular scatter plots can be seen in Figures-\ref{data_analysis_amp}(c) and (f).

-Across both Biporjoy and Amphan events, the close proximity of observed and predicted points in these visualizations indicates that the model effectively captures the underlying directional dynamics.
-The patterns suggest that the torus-to-torus regression model is well-suited for modeling paired circular data, especially in complex meteorological settings where wind and wave directions are interrelated but evolve nonlinearly over time.
-These results affirm the importance of flexible directional regression frameworks and highlight the potential of circular data models in cyclone analysis.
-Ultimately, such models can provide valuable insights for forecasting and risk mitigation in coastal and marine environments.